People familiar with lean manufacturing probably know the concept of value stream mapping.

-Let’s take a closer look at this question.
+Let’s take a closer look at this issue, but this time in the context of job training.
 If you’re creating or delivering training materials, it’s important to always consider the value you’re providing to your customers in the same way that lean manufacturers always keep an eye on the value they provide to their customers.

 But who are the customers of a trainer?
 The real answer is that trainers have two customers.
 The first, as you might have guessed, are the trainees.
 These are the employees at your company who need training to do their job more effectively, or more safely, or in some other desired manner.
 So it’s important to always keep the needs of the employees in mind at all times.
 Remember that you’re trying to provide training to help workers succeed at their jobs.